Macular degeneration symptoms may first be detected during an eye exam by your eye specialist even before you notice any

 Because depth perception requires two eyes with healthy vision, loss of depth perception is often another early sign of AMD.
 For example it becomes difficult to identify how high or low a step is or to be able to determine how much distance exists between objects.

 Inside steps should be well lit while outside steps may have a bright yellow strip of tape across them to aid a person in safely navigating them.
 The use of a white cane also serves to help navigate curbs, steps and dips or holes on sidewalks.
-Distance vision or perception is also altered and it can be difficult to tell how far away an object is and can interfere with one's ability to drive safely and can contribute to falls and accidents.
+When distance vision or perception is altered it can be difficult to tell how far away an object is and can interfere with one's ability to drive safely and can contribute to falls and accidents.

 10. Charles Bonnet Syndrome